 My complete Mini-G rifles are sold as a base line rifle that you can upgrade ala carte.
 It’s important to note that even when the most expensive upgrades are done, you still won’t achieve the over $2100 price range of some other vendors.
 The base Mini-G is $1600 and you can add a new barrel $200 and a scout rail installed and still come in less expensive then others.
 Value, reliability and excellence are what I offer.

-What a new complete Mini-G includes: All newly parkerized metal, barrel with a TE of less than 5 and a ME of less than 2, New fit and finished Walnut stock set, Test fired 16 rounds, Shuff’s Mini-G closed front lower band, Schuster gas lock screw, Oprod springs that are NOT cut down but instead can be purchased off the shelf for plug and play, Lifetime original owner warranty (I pay shipping if something arrises in first 30 days and customer pays shipping after 30 days).
+What a new complete Mini-G includes: All newly parkerized metal, barrel with a TE of less than 5 and a ME of less than 2, New fit and finished Walnut stock set, Test fired 16 rounds, Shuff’s Mini-G closed front lower band, Schuster or ported gas lock screw, Oprod springs that are NOT cut down but instead can be purchased off the shelf for plug and play, Lifetime original owner warranty (I pay shipping if something arrises in first 30 days and customer pays shipping after 30 days).

 To have your Garand converted to a Mini-G, you’ll need to send me your entire rifle.
 I will remove your barrel and either modify it, or exchange it for a pre-cut barrel (your choice, $25 extra to use your own barrel).
-Then I will make a few other modifications to your rifle, including bending the op-rod (in some cases I will use yours), modifying the oprod catch to act as a bolt hold open and installing the adjustable gas plug.
+Then I will make a few other modifications to your rifle, including bending the op-rod (in some cases I will use yours), modifying the oprod catch to act as a bolt hold open and installing either a ported or adjustable gas plug.
 I’ll finish it up by parkerizing the receiver, follower rod, stock ferule, lower band, bolt, barrel and oprod in either zinc or manganese (specify on your order form).
 To have the entire rifle parkerized add $50 which includes swapping your stainless, in spec parts for re-blued and in spec ones.
 The whole process usually takes about two weeks from start to finish.

 Unlike other vendors, I don’t force you to purchase a new barrel which would increase costs $200.
 The Mini-G can also be had with a .308 barrel or I can install one of my special .35 Whelen barrels.